Charity registered in Scotland

 • Have the opportunity to participate in group outings/activities and also volunteer support sessions.

-• Keeping in touch with the Project about the young person’s achievements / growth and activities, and to receive ongoing support from the Project.
+• Keeping in touch with the Project about the young person’s achievements / growth and activities, and to receive ongoing support from the Bfriend team.

-• Open minded as the Project works with young people from a wide variety of backgrounds.
+• Open minded as we work with young people from a wide variety of backgrounds.

-• Following training, to be able to have empathy and understanding of some of the issues encountered by young people referred to the Project.
+• Following training, to be able to have empathy and understanding of some of the issues encountered by young people referred to the team.

 • Continuous focus on the needs of the young person who you are matched with.